IAM Access Analyzer is Enabled

 - Click Create analyzer

-Create an Access Analyzer using the AWS CLI:
+Create an Access Analyzer for the current account:

 aws accessanalyzer create-analyzer \